felipezbofh/Cyberdeck/README.md

-Here is your final, complete **README.md**.
-It is organized for a professional GitHub repository and includes all the "gotchas" we solved, especially the tricky Enphase system selection.

-***

 # 📟 CYD Cyberdeck: Queensland IoT Dashboard

 A multi-functional IoT dashboard built for the **ESP32-2432S028** (Cheap Yellow Display).
 This project features a series of "Cyber" themed screens providing real-time data for local weather, global finance, energy monitoring, and QLD fuel prices.